Vrekt/Lunar/README.md

 # Community

-Lunar currently has an official discord you can join here: https://discord.gg/UTStd6 Feel free to join and ask for help or questions about Lunar!
+Lunar currently has an official discord you can join [here](https://discord.gg/UTStd6) Feel free to join and ask for help or questions about Lunar!

 # Contributing